RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugin-services.md

 # Presentation

 A service plugin (front-end) is a javascript bundle used by [search results](/frontend/modules/search-results/), [search form](/frontend/modules/search-form/) and [search graph](/frontend/modules/search-graph/) modules to add services onto displayed data.
 A service may work for one or for multiple data objects.
-By design, a service that run with many entities can either receive entities or a query (see later provided parameters sections)
+By design, a service that run with many entities can either receive an entities IP ID array or a query (see later provided parameters sections)
-It allows defining static - configured by the administrator - and dynamic parameters - configured by the user when running the service.
+Service plugin allows defining static - configured by the administrator - and dynamic parameters - configured by the user when running the service.

 # Working principles

-The criteria plugin must respect the following working principles to be correctly integrated within REGARDS:
+The service plugin must respect the following working principles to be correctly integrated within REGARDS:
 1. It must declare `conf.applicationModes` and `conf.entityType` in `plugin-info.json` to specify if it works for one and / or many entities of given type(s).
 See later sections for more detail about configuration.
 1. It must export a main componenent that will handle fetching current application target data

 # plugin-info.json

 It is very similar to a common plugin but the `type` field always indicates "SERVICE".
-Furthermore, it allows the following fields in `conf` field:
+Furthermore, it allows the following fields in `conf`:
-* `applicationMode`: *{array}* an array that can contain one or both the following values:
+* `applicationMode`: *{array}* a required array that can contain one or both the following values:
   * `ONE`: the service applies to one entity
   * `MANY`: the service applies to many entities (expressed as an IP ID list or a query)
+* `entityTypes`: *{array}* a required array that can contain some of all the following values:
+      * DATA: The service works with dataobjects
+      * COLLECTION: The service works with collections, *not supported yet*
+      * DATASET: The service works with collections, *not supported yet*
+      * DOCUMENT: The service works with collections, *not supported yet* ],
 * `static`: *{object}* an optional object of parameters to be filled in by the project administrator when a configures a plugin service for results.
 Each parameter, in that object will be defined as following:
   * `object key`: key to point out the parameter in main component props.
 It will also be used as label in the configuration form
   * `type` : *{string}* One of ["bool","char","date","float", "int", "string"].
 It determinates the type that will be actually received at runtime by the plugin